 On the other hand, we are being told that belief in God is childish and we should grow up and just live with the fact that life ends when we die.
 I don’t accept this at all.
 We are being sold a lie e.g. The God Delusion by Richard Dawkins.
 For anyone who cares to find out the truth, there is quite a bit of evidence for God’s existence.
 And there is also evidence that Christianity is the most plausible religion, e.g. evidence for Jesus’ resurrection (which is surprisingly strong).
 Not all religions can be true because they contradict each other.
 They are either all wrong, or one is true.
 You can’t have reincarnation and judgement after death.

-I’ll finish with this quote from St. Paul in 1 Corinthians:
+I’ll finish with this mini-biography with quote from St. Paul in 1 Corinthians:

 “No eye has seen, nor ear heard, nor the human heart conceived, what God has prepared for those who love him.”